The Importance of Matisse, Windows & Daydreaming For Artists

 When I was reading about Matisse’s love of windows the other day it reminded me of poet Pat Schneider’s homage to the window and other silent things that companion and wait for us, inside our homes.

-In the following poem Schneider ingeniously reminds us of the value of common objects we take for granted.
+In the following poem, Schneider reminds us of the value of domestic things we take for granted.

 THE PATIENCE OF ORDINARY THINGS